nimritee/nimritee-blogs/content/blog/CSSTricks/index.md

             <td>The background image will be repeated as many times as it will fit, but it is not clipped.</td>
         </tr><tr>
             <td><code>round</code></td>
-            <td>The background image will stretch or shrink slightly to avoid clipping and to produce no gaps.</td>
+            <td>The background image will stretch or shrink to avoid clipping and to remove gaps.</td>
         </tr>
 		<tr>
             <td><code>no-repeat</code></td>